scriptingcat/project/README.md

 Click on the link provided in the terminal and the web-app will open in the browser.

 ***
+### Style:

+It is the CSS file where all the css styles are collected and stored in by tag, class, and id.
+Every change is very basic in terms of styling (they concern margins, font-size, colors, hover transformations and so on) since I have used bootstrap framework.

+***
+### Keeptrack.db:

+This is the database where all the tables used to make this web-app work are stored.
+It cointains:

+*

+***
+### App.py and Helpers.py:
+App.py contains all the app.routes while in helpers.py are stored all the functions used to help and called by app.routes' functions.
+In helpers.py all the dictionaries to correctly render each type of list are stored, too.

+***
 ### Index:

 The index page is the first one opening; from this page you can choose to log in or sign up by clicking on the button on the navbar on the right side or on the a-link on the footer of the page.